RaghavMundhra/Raghav.Mundhra/_pages/about.md

  I'm currently an Associate Flight Physics Engineer at <a href="https://www.airbus.com/en">Airbus, India</a> where I work on the development of the new aerodynamic model for aircraft performance calculations to be used for the design of future aircrafts.

  I completed my Bachelor's in Engineering from Jadavpur University in [Mechnanical Engineering](https://jadavpuruniversity.in/academics/mechanical-engineering/) in 2019.
-To further learn about thermofluids, I pursued a Masters in Science (by Research) degree in [Indian Institute of Technology, Kharagpur](https://www.iitkgp.ac.in/) under the supervision of Prof. [ Prasanta Kumar Das](https://www.iitkgp.ac.in/department/ME/faculty/me-pkd) in Heat Trasfer, Complex Fluids and Multiphase Flow Laboratory.
+To further learn about thermofluids, I pursued a Masters in Science (by Research) degree in the department of Mechnanical Engineering in [Indian Institute of Technology, Kharagpur](https://www.iitkgp.ac.in/) under the supervision of Prof. [Prasanta Kumar Das](https://www.iitkgp.ac.in/department/ME/faculty/me-pkd) in Heat Trasfer, Complex Fluids and Multiphase Flow Laboratory.

  I'm fascinated by machines and the different machineries of nature, following a passion driven path of continuous learning.
 Physics is the bread and butter for my soul.